IoT Infrastructure Guide

 If IoT devices communicate with the cloud, you’ll need an IoT cloud platform.
-You can either take up the monumental tasks of provisioning your own cloud infrastructure (in which case you will need to set up a dedicated server room with UPS, fire safety, redundancy, and backups) or use a cloud service provider like AWS, Azure, GCP, or Macrometa.
+You can either provision your own cloud infrastructure or use a cloud service provider like AWS, Azure, GCP, or Macrometa.

 Cloud infrastructure for IoT applications involves not only the traditional data processing (app services, virtual machines, serverless functions, etc.) and storage (databases, cache, etc.) services, but also gateway services to gather incoming data and interact with the devices (HTTP/MQTT server, WebSocket server).

-Scale is an essential consideration for cloud infrastructure built for IoT applications.
-If you plan to grow from a handful of devices to millions of devices, your cloud infrastructure should also scale in tandem.
-This is one of the reasons in-house server infrastructure isn’t ideal for IoT applications.
-IoT cloud platforms are more straightforward to scale than in-house physical server infrastructure.
+Scale is an essential consideration for cloud infrastructure built for IoT applications, especially for enterprises with millions of devices.
+This is one of the reasons enterprises may forego in-house server infrastructure and use IoT cloud platforms, since they are more straightforward to scale than in-house physical server infrastructure.